Nom Nom Blog

 Senior dog food facts

 Once your dog reaches their golden years, it can be hard to understand how their needs change.
-There are many misconceptions in the dog food industry (and amongst pet owners), so we sat down with our in-house Board Certified Veterinary Nutritionists to get the facts straight.
 Here are some core truths about what your senior dog needs from their food, and how to use this knowledge to pick a senior dog food that is right for your loved one.

 1. Seniors dogs need more, not less, protein